Chris-MacMaster/GroupUp/README.md

 git commit -m "[name of commit]": commit changes git push: push committed change to github.
 If you're on a new branch that hasn't pushed to github yet, push, then copy and enter the modified push command git gives you so you can simply use git push from then on.

+# To Shut Down Locally:
+ctrl + c in both the backend and frontend terminals

 # Resetting the Database
 Delete dev.db, located in the instance folder.
 While in the "CAP" directory, run the following commands: